nathanjcochran/ftp/README.md

 #### Usage:

-The client program provides the following commands for navigating and accessing files on the server:
+The client interface accepts the following commands for navigating and accessing files on the server:

     pwd   - print working directory
     list  - view files in the current directory